cxliazt/mee./README.md

 # mee.
-hii im lia, im 16 w3ith she/her pronounces/
+⏖   16   ﹒  she/her   ﹒   bisexual
-i love roblox, minecraft, and im still trying out other games.
+   games ﹕   roblox , minecraft, pony town, and more in experiencing.